Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Experimental Evaluation

 \section{Experimental Evaluation}

 In previous sections, we introduce the mechatronic system, specifically the multi-finger soft gripper, alongside system dynamical models and control algorithms.
-Prior to experimentation, preliminary tests are conducted using analytical software to assess the feasibility of the algebraic controller.
+Prior to experimentation, preliminary tests are conducted using MATLAB\textregistered/Simulink to assess the feasibility of the stable inversion algorithm.
 Subsequently, a series of experiments are executed to evaluate the practicality of the proposed control approach.
-Additional disturbance tests are then performed to evaluate the robustness of the controller.
+An additional disturbance test is then performed to evaluate the robustness of the controller.